Feedback Edge Sets in Temporal Graphs: Fixed-Parameter Tractability Results

-\begin{proof}[Proof sketch of \Cref{thm:mso}] Let $(\TG =(V,\TE,\tau),k)$ be a problem instance of one of our problem variants.
-We will show that a solution can be found by applying \Cref{thm:mso-opt} to the auxiliary graph $\Ss$ defined above and a suitable MSO formula.
+\begin{proof}[Proof of \Cref{thm:mso}] Let $(\TG =(V,\TE,\tau),k)$ be a problem instance of one of our problem variants.
+We will construct an MSO formula over the auxiliary graph $\Ss$ defined above that verifies whether any given set is a solution to this instance.